agenttank/dotfiles_macos/README.md

 A fast terminal that lets you disable decorations https://github.com/alacritty/alacritty

+- marta
+Great alternative to Finder which allows vim-style bindings.
+I "disable" the second pane now by moving the separator 100% to the right.
+Does not search for configuration in .config, so I symlinked it like this:

+`ln -s ~/.config/marta/conf.marco ~/Library/Application Support/org.yanex.marta/conf.marco`

 - borders
 see what window is in focus at the moment - it makes a colored border appear https://github.com/FelixKratz/JankyBorders